w-pay/sdk-wpay-ios-frames/README.md

 Logging within the SDK is comprised of two levels.

 The first is the interaction between the Application and the Frames JS SDK/WebView.
 The `FramesView.Logger` interface allows the Application to provide a logger to the view.

 The second is the logging from within the Frames JS SDK itself.
 The `LogLevel` enum allows the log level for the JS SDK to be set at SDK creation time.
 If none is given, the log level defaults to `ERROR` for security.
+Note that logging from the JS SDK is dumped to the Console.

 # Sample App